 If there is more than one start date for a course, you'll need to select your preferred start date.
-You can apply for the same course with multiple start dates; however, each start date is a new preference.
+You can apply for the same course with multiple start dates; however, each start date counts as a separate preference.

-Your chance of being selected for a particular course is not decreased because you placed a course as a lower order preference.
+Your chance of being selected for a course is not decreased because you placed it as a lower order preference.
 Similarly, you won’t be selected for a course just because you entered that course as a higher order preference.

 Changing your course preferences

-You can change your preferences as many times as you like through Check & Change or the My UAC mobile app.
-You'll need your UAC application number and UAC PIN.
-You can't change your preferences by phone, letter, fax or email.
+You can change the order of your preferences – or even the courses you’ve selected – as often as you like before the closing dates for each offer round.
+Simply log in to your application or the My UAC mobile app using your UAC application number and UAC PIN.
+You can't change your preferences by phone, letter or email.

 Check the closing dates for changing preferences for each offer round.
 You can only receive one offer per round, so re-ordering your preferences after each round may give you multiple offers to choose from.